DESIGN AND IMPLEMENT ORGANIZATIONAL VISION: HOW AND WHY?

-The process of creating a company’s culture is by specifically defining our vision, mission, values and purpose.
-This will take a lot of thinking, time, effort, creativity from entire team as the purpose is to fine-tune each component.
+- It is more than a statement – The process of creating a company’s culture is by specifically defining our vision, mission, values and purpose.
+This will take a lot of thinking, time, effort, creativity from entire team.
+Ultimately, the purpose is to fine-tune each component.
 But remember, it’s not the end, it’s just a beginning.
-There are many organizations that stop at this point, consider the task completed and spread the word by making murals, screensavers, hang them on the walls.
-Though it is done with good intentions, however one should remember that even murals fade in the hustle-bustle of daily business operations.
+There are many organizations that stop at this point.
+They consider the task completed and spread the word by making murals, screensavers, hang them on the walls.
+Though it is done with good intentions, however, even murals fade in the hustle-bustle of daily business operations.

 - Take the lead – To create a vision that sets a legacy for organizations, the commitment should start from top.
 The c suite level must be on board with the vision so that the entire team can see the vision in action.
 Taking the lead in implementing the vision also means that the leadership should show to implement that vision in every task one does.
 This may sound like spoon feeding but trust us when we say it is vital to show your team how to live those words after all actions speak louder than words.
 Living those words of vision consistently is important as it helps in building trust.

 - Taking it beyond office walls – In addition to setting an example for the internal team by living the vision in every task, it is also recommended that the same is demonstrated with the clients and suppliers.
 They are the partners of the organization and by following vision with them shall make a great impact on them.
 Incorporating vision in day-to-day business operation helps in building commitment across teams which further builds the culture as a part of the DNA.

 A well-defined organizational vision, according to Sullivan and Harper 1996, establishes both long-term and short-term goals, empowers and motivates leaders as well as followers in implementing change and strengthening their adaptive mechanisms for staying ahead in the competitive race.
 The vision must be realistic and achievable, and it must do so with coordinated efforts and support from all levels of management as well as the entire team.